-April 17-18, Kotane is part of an ANC executive committee at a joint meeting with the All-African Convention (AAC) to find a way to work together.
+Kotane is part of an ANC executive committee at a joint meeting with the All-African Convention (AAC) to find a way to work together.
 After hours of wrangling no agreement is reached.

-December 17, At the annual ANC conference where the famous Programme of Action is adopted, Kotane is appointed onto a drafting committee to consider amendments and suggestions from branches.
+At the annual ANC conference where the famous Programme of Action is adopted, Kotane is appointed onto a drafting committee to consider amendments and suggestions from branches.

-January, A resolution adopted by the CPSA’s national conference states that “Race relations in South Africa are coming to a crisis”
+A resolution adopted by the CPSA’s national conference states that “Race relations in South Africa are coming to a crisis”

-May 1, The May Day strike called for by the CPSA takes place.
+The May Day strike called for by the CPSA takes place.
 The strike is well supported, but turns violent with the police killing 18 people.

-June 20, The Central Committee meeting of the Communist Party of South Africa in Cape Town discusses the impending banning of the organisation.
+The Central Committee meeting of the Communist Party of South Africa in Cape Town discusses the impending banning of the organisation.
 The options for the Party are either to go underground or to dissolve rather than face a host of breaches of law and subsequent penalties, which would curtail members’ ability to fight the cause.
 Dadoo argues for the Party to go underground.
 Only Bill Andrews and Michael Harmel oppose dissolution of the Party.
 Moses Kotane, JB Marks, and Edwin Mofutsanyana point out the dangers of going underground without preparation.

 The Communist Party of South Africa declares that it dissolves itself a few days before the Government passes the Suppression of Communism Act, No. 44 of 1950.

 The Minister of Justice appoints a liquidator, a Mr J.de Villiers Louw, to wind up the affairs of the Party.
 The liquidator claims that the Party still continues to exist as it had not been dissolved in terms of the Constitution.
 A court ruling allows the liquidator to perform his duty of winding up the affairs of the Party.
 Sam Khan announces in the House of Assembly that the Communist Party of South Africa will dissolve from this day onwards.

-June 26, The African National Congress (ANC) declares this day a day of mourning for the 18 Communist Party of South Africa (CPSA) members killed during the May Day strike on 1 May 1950.
-The South African Indian Congress and the African National Congress calls for a general strike in commemoration of those killed.
-Leaders of the Indian Congress, African Peoples Organisation, and Communist Party pledge their supportand join the African National Congress on a coordinating committee with Sisulu and Cachalia as joint secretaries.
+The African National Congress (ANC) declares this day a day of mourning for the 18 Communist Party of South Africa (CPSA) members killed during the May Day strike on 1 May 1950.
+The South African Indian Congress (SAIC) and the African National Congress calls for a general strike in commemoration of those killed.
+Leaders of the Indian Congress, African Peoples Organisation, and Communist Party pledge their support and join the African National Congress on a coordinating committee with Walter Sisulu and Yusuf Cachalia as joint secretaries.

 With the dissolution of the CPSA, Kotane decides to move back to Johannesburg and begins a furniture business with a partner.
 Along with other comrades Kotane works towards the reconstitution of the Party, something which he had to do great care because, as the Party’s chief executive officer, he was under constant police surveillance.

-August 20, African National Congress and South African Indian Congress leaders are arrested and charged for promoting Communism in terms of the newly passed Suppression of Communism Act.
+ANC and SAIC leaders are arrested and charged for promoting Communism in terms of the newly passed Suppression of Communism Act.
 They are released on £100 bail.

-December 26, William (Bill) H. Andrews, Chairperson of the Central Committee of the Communist Party of South Africa and veteran trade unionist, passed away in Cape Town at the age of 80.
+William (Bill) H. Andrews, Chairperson of the Central Committee of the Communist Party of South Africa and veteran trade unionist, passed away in Cape Town at the age of 80.
 Dadoo speaks at his funeral.

 The Franchise Action Council is established in Cape Town to defend the Coloured vote after the Separate Representation of Voters’ Bill is introduced in Parliament.
-Former CPSA member Reginald September is elected secretary and the committee includes Johnson Ngwevela, Sam Kahn, F. Carneson and John Gomas.
+Former CPSA member Reginald September is elected secretary and the committee includes Johnson Ngwevela, Sam Kahn, Fred Carneson and John Gomas.